ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>As data scientists we tend to get enthralled in the complexity of our work, and sometimes forget the power that lies in the bridge of communication we're able to create with our skills.
 This project prompted me to push against that urge in a sense.</p>

 <p>I believe that the machine learning portion could have explored other categorization methods or gone into more depth, but I also think that the categorization issue from the end is limiting.
-What consists in a good categorization becomes subjective at a certain point.
-P</p>
+What consists in a good categorization becomes subjective at a certain point.</p>

 <h4>Resources</h4>
 <div style="height: 20px;"></div>